Retrospective ideas agile

 Alright, did you come back to the future?
 I mean, into the present?
 Hopefully, some of these retrospective meeting techniques triggered some visionary thoughts.
 Now let’s dive into some formats that will help to reflect on a different level.

-Retrospective ideas agile: Zooming out & Milestones
+Agile Project Retrospective Templates: Zooming out & Milestones

 The sprint retrospective formats we just gave you are all focused on facilitating retros about the last scrum sprint.
 But how about quarterly retrospective ideas or a release retrospective meeting?